walbourn/walbourn.github.io/_posts/2013-08-20-living-without-d3dx.md

 <h1>Texture Functions</h1>

 The <a href="https://walbourn.github.io/directxtex/">DirectXTex</a> library is primarily intended for <a href="https://walbourn.github.io/direct3d-11-textures-and-block-compression/">texture processing</a> offline with tools, although it can also be used at runtime for doing texture block compression, mipmap generation, or handling more general image processing needs. <a href="https://walbourn.github.io/directxtk/">DirectXTK</a> is intended for use at runtime with light-weight helpers and image loaders, but does not provide support for general runtime texture format conversion.
-You can find both libraries on <a href="http://go.microsoft.com/fwlink/?LinkId=248926">CodePlex</a> and <a href="https://github.com/Microsoft/DirectXTex">GitHub</a>.
+You can find both libraries on <a href="https://github.com/Microsoft/DirectXTex">GitHub</a>.

 <table border="1">
 <tbody>